A cool season biennial that is grown as an annual and harvested for its nutritious foliage.

 Kale is a member of the Brassicaceae family and related to broccoli, cabbage and cauliflower.
 It is loaded with vitamin A, vitamin C, and super-loaded with vitamin K, a sometimes overlooked nutrient that may reduce the risk of cancer.

-Kale grows best in full sun and cool moist soil that is enriched with compost.
+Kale grows best in full sun and cool moist soil that is enriched with organic compost.
 Incorporate a legume cover crop, or work in 30 pounds of compost per 100 square feet before planting.
 Kale requires moderate amounts of fertilizer rich in nitrogen, phosphorus, and potassium.

 Tip: Before you grow your organic garden, grow your soil.
-Consider adding soil amendments, like alfalfa meal (5-1-2), rock phosphate (0-3-0), greensand (0-0-3) and kelp meal, to your garden to improve the structure of the soil and provide a slow-release mix of nutrients to plant roots.
+Consider adding soil amendments, like alfalfa pellets (5-1-2), rock phosphate (0-3-0), greensand (0-0-3) and kelp meal, to your garden to improve the structure of the soil and provide a slow-release mix of nutrients to plant roots.

 How to Plant:

-Note: An extremely hardy plant, kale can be harvested as late as December in many areas and will over winter in warmer locations.
+An extremely hardy plant, kale can be harvested as late as December in many areas and will over winter in warmer locations.